 The Bottom Line

-- It’s a marginal update but Nest is still an excellent smart thermostat.
+It’s a marginal update but Nest is still an excellent smart thermostat.
 If you always wanted one, you have this anonymous Internet person’s permission to go get one.
 The best reasons to buy a Nest Learning Thermostat are to buy into the larger Nest family of home automation products and to take advantage of the “learning” algorithm.

 More Nest 3rd gen reviews & resources

 - 9 to 5 Mac’s in-depth review with photos and installation steps

 - Tom’s Guide to the Nest 3 with installation steps

 - Meet the 3rd generation Nest Learning Thermostat – official Nest.com announcement

 8 replies on “Nest 3rd gen: what’s new, and is it worth upgrading?”